mdperini/address-book/README.md

 To run locally please run the following steps:
 1) Open link on browser: https://github.com/mdperini/address-book
 2) Click on 'Code' Button and select 'Download Zip'.
-3) Once the file is download, decompress file.
+3) Once the file is downloaded, decompress file.
 4) Open Visual Studio Code and select folder or open a bash-session inside of folder 'address-book'.
 5) From the command-line run: 'npm i'
 6) Then run 'npm start'